-- Christ-likeness Imitating Jesus Christ in all that we do and say as individuals and as a school.
-The life and teachings of Jesus Christ instruct us how to have a relationship with God as well as provide us with the model of right behavior, values, and healthy human relationships.
+- Christ-likeness at Rosslyn means imitating Jesus Christ in all that we do and say as individuals and as a school.
+The life and teachings of Jesus Christ instruct us on how to have a relationship with God as well as provide us with the model of right behavior, values, and healthy human relationships.
 For this reason, students are challenged to develop and deepen a personal faith and Christ-like character.
-(Philippians 2:1-5) - Community Cultivating a welcoming and supportive family of diverse members united behind the school's mission.
+(Philippians 2:1-5) - Community at Rosslyn means cultivating a welcoming and supportive family of diverse members united behind the school's mission.
 We believe that, next to the home, the school is the most important training ground for the social skills and values necessary to become a healthy and positive contributor to the world community.
 As a Christian school, we are intentional about instilling in our students Christ-like social values such as kindness, integrity, mutual respect, and compassion.
-(Ecclesiastes 4:9, 1 Peter 4:10, Psalm 133:1) - Service Modeling Christ's example of selfless support of others.
+(Ecclesiastes 4:9, 1 Peter 4:10, Psalm 133:1) - Service at Rosslyn means modeling Christ's example of selfless support of others.
 We believe that Christ's example of serving with love and humility is a powerful model for Christians today.
 Teachers and students are encouraged to seek out opportunities to serve others within our school community as well as in Nairobi and the world beyond.

-(Romans 12: 9 & 13, Matthew 20:28, 1 John 3:16-18)

-• Intellectual Virtue - Developing God-honoring thinking habits that result in an earnest pursuit of truth.
-We believe that God is the author of all that is true, good and beautiful.
+(Romans 12: 9 & 13, Matthew 20:28, 1 John 3:16-18) - Intellectual Virtue at Rosslyn means developing God-honoring thinking habits that result in an earnest pursuit of truth.
+We believe that God is the author of all that is true, good, and beautiful.
 As a result, we seek to integrate faith and learning by helping our students develop a deep and wide base of knowledge about God's world, and the critical thinking and problem-solving skills needed to interpret and utilize that knowledge ethically.
 But we also want to see a transformation in the very character of our student's minds.
-In other words, we want our students to become God-honoring in the way they think as demonstrated by consistently honest, careful, tenacious, courageous and humble thinking habits.

-(Philippians 4:8, Matthew 22:37)

-• Excellence - Excellence is the extent to which individuals and institutions have maximized their God-given gifts and talents to His honor.
-We believe that when the Bible says, "whatever you do, work at it with all your heart, as working for the Lord," there is an implied mandate for excellence in whatever God has called us to do.
+In other words, we want our students to become God-honoring in the way they think as demonstrated by consistently honest, careful, tenacious, courageous, and humble thinking habits.
+(Philippians 4:8, Matthew 22:37) - Excellence at Rosslyn means the extent to which individuals and institutions have maximized their God-given gifts and talents to His honor.
+We believe that when the Bible says, "Whatever you do, work at it with all your heart, as working for the Lord" there is an implied mandate for excellence in whatever God has called us to do.
 (Philippians 4:8, Colossians 3:23-24)